node-browser-compat/dom-storage/README.md

-DOMStorage - sessionStorage & localStorage for NodeJS
+sessionStorage & localStorage for NodeJS
 ===

 An inefficient, but as W3C-compliant as possible using only pure JavaScript, `DOMStorage` implementation.